mliyuanjie/Visual-NanoPore/README.md

 ## qt c++ software for nanopore data visualize and analysis.
 this software might be fully released after my papers are published.
 QAQ
 I wrote in here is for postdoc or job application.

 this software only focuse on peak detection and visualize, then running speed priority.

 The post analysis can easily handled in python script by using the time-tag of the events.

+the release version only exists for one month.

 ![image](https://github.com/user-attachments/assets/04b24eb6-fd67-4fd1-9a03-50379bfc5293)
 ## visualization algorithm
 1. This software uses data pyramid to accelerate the data plotting, so its fast and can handle large dataset (2^32 bytes points).
 2. mouse zoom in out backward, forward, home, work in here.
 ![image](https://github.com/user-attachments/assets/e8c2d118-7fb7-4a8a-b3c7-16cfe53e7475)

+3. right click and drag will zoom in

 ## peak find manually
 ![image](https://github.com/user-attachments/assets/7d6f5500-8a93-4f5b-90e9-de570fe6b01e)